mmis1000/vue-dnd/docs/src/guide/custom-preview.md

 For example,

-- you can't drag the item out of scroll container
+- you can't drag the item out of the scroll container
 - the original place doesn't have a placeholder item there

 The vue dnd has a mechanism for you to customize this behavior.